What you need to know

 - Any loss caused directly or indirectly by inhalation of exposure to or presence of asbestos.

 There are also policy conditions, excess and limits/sub-limits on covers and additional benefits.

 If you need to make a claim, you can speak to the local Elders Insurance agent that has been assigned to you.
-The name of your Elders Insurance agent can be found on your renewal form, as will their contact details.
+The name of your Elders Insurance agent can be found on your insurance schedule, as will their contact details.
 They will put through your claim for you personally.
 If you're unsure who your local agent is, you can find them here.